dawnvince/EasyTSAD/README.md

 The documentation of EasyTSAD is hosted at https://dawnvince.github.io/EasyTSAD/.

 ### Additonal Dependencies
 NOTE: Some built-in algorithms are based on Pytorch 2.0 or Pytorch-lightning 2.0.
-You may need to install related packages (including but not limited to pytorch, pytorch-lightning, torchinfo, torch_optimizer, sklearn, tslearn) if you want to run the baselines.
+You may need to install related packages (including but not limited to pytorch, pytorch-lightning, torchinfo, torch_optimizer, scikit-learn, tslearn) if you want to run the baselines.

 ## Prepare datasets